-13.17 Support for Diverse Career Paths for Young Researchers
+13.16 Support for Diverse Career Paths for Young Researchers

-According to the Basic Policy on Support for Diverse Career Paths for Young Postdoctoral Fellows to Be Employed through MEXT Public Research Funds (formulated on December 20, 2011 by MEXT's Council for Science and Technology's Personnel Committee), "The public research institutions and their representatives should eagerly involve themselves in the support of young postdoctoral researchers in order to secure for these young people a variety of career paths inside and outside of Japan."
-Furthermore, the 6th Science, Technology, and Innovation Basic Plan (Cabinet decision of March 26, 2021) also cites targets for the "expansion of career paths for doctoral researchers to the industrial sector" and "promotion of human resource mobility."
+The 6th Science, Technology, and Innovation Basic Plan (Cabinet decision of March 26, 2021) cites as one of its objectives the creation of "an environment where talented young people can expect to be active in various fields such as academia, industry, and administration."
 In addition, the Guidelines on Employment and Fostering of Postdoctoral Students (formulated on December 3, 2020, by MEXT's Council for Science and Technology's Committee on Human Resources) state: "It is essential that doctoral human resources with sophisticated professionalism and excellent research capabilities are active in a variety of places including venture businesses and global corporations, and that they create innovation.
 Initiatives towards the diversification of career paths after the completion of post-doctoral terms are imperative."
 In response to this statement, those involved in the projects adopted by this program are requested to pursue positive initiatives to secure a variety of potential career paths for young researchers such as specially appointed professors and postdoctoral fellows employed using the competitive research funds, funding from other research projects, solicitation-based education and research funds aimed at universities, or other public research funds.
 In addition, please consider the use of indirect costs for the funding of these initiatives.

-13.18 Securement of University Research Administrators (URAs) and Other Management Personnel
+13.17 Securement of University Research Administrators (URAs) and Other Management Personnel